xaviweise/aaat/_sources/welcome.md

 ```

 ## See a mistake or want to make a suggestion?
 File an [issue](https://github.com/xaviweise/aaat/issues) if you notice anything broken so we can fix it.
-I also welcome suggestions on which contents to prioritise.
+I also welcome suggestions on which contents to prioritize.

 ### License